 Section 7: Name, Employer, Email, Recommendation Type (academic OR clinical) for 3 References

-Because of immigration and visa requirements, International students are not eligible for Athletic Training Resident or Athletic Association Sports Health funded positions.
+Because of immigration and visa requirements, visa type influences an international student’s eligibility for funded work experiences.
+International students on a J1 visa may be eligible for funding; however, students on an F1 visa are not eligible for Athletic Training Resident or Athletic Association Sports Health funded positions.
 Advanced clinical practice hours required within the Doctor of Athletic Training program in combination with an Athletic Training Resident position exceeds allowable hour limits for part-time Curricular Practical Training (CPT).
 For additional information about employment and CPT, please visit the University of Florida International Center.

 Students must be credentialed as an Athletic Trainer by the Board of Certification and licensed as an Athletic Trainer by the Florida Department of Health at the time of admission (on or around July 1).